Allegheny-Computer-Science-111-S2018/cs111s2018-lab7-starter/README.md

 To do well on this assignment, you should also review Chapters 1 through 3 and study Sections 4.1 through 4.5.
-To enhance your understanding of some points in this laboratory assignment, you should also review the class exercise and the handout related to `Account` and `Bank` programs.
+To enhance your understanding of some points in this laboratory assignment, you should also review the class exercise.
 Please see the course instructor or one of the teaching assistants or tutors if you have questions about any of these reading assignments.